hpyproject/hpy/README.md

     [this blog post](https://morepypy.blogspot.com/2018/09/inside-cpyext-why-emulating-cpython-c.html)
     for details)

-  - Cython will adopt this from day one: exiting Cython programs will benefit from this automatically
+  - Cython will adopt this from day one: existing Cython programs will benefit from this automatically